Uniformed Services Former Spouses Protection Act

 How can I enforce a Court Order regarding military retirement pay, child support or alimony owed by a service member?

-The Uniformed Services Former Spouses Protection Act is a federal law that authorizes state courts to distribute military retired pay to a spouse or former spouse of a service member as part of a divorce decree.
+The Uniformed Services Former Spouses Protection Act (USFSPA) is a federal law that authorizes state courts to distribute military retired pay to a former spouse of a service member as part of a divorce decree.
 It also provides a way to enforce state court orders related to distributions of military retirement pay, child support or alimony through the Department of Defense.

 What is the maximum amount that can be enforced?